mwganson/pdwrapper/README.md

 Default option.
 Does not attempt to make a face.
 This is fine because Part Design feature tools (such as Pad, Pocket) can make use of wires to create their solid features.
 But there are times when a face is needed, such as when there are wires within wires within wires...<br/>
 <br/>
 #### FaceMakerBullseye
 Used in Part workbench.
 This can create faces within faces within faces, etc.  Hence the name, "bullseye".
 Think of the bullseye pattern on a dart board where your goal is to hit the bullseye in the middle.
 This is why these types of sketches work with Part::Extrude, but not with PartDesign::Pad (at least not unless we make the face ourselves).
 Bear in mind the limitation of the single solid result in Part Design.
 This can make the face, which Pad can work with, but the result of the Pad needs to be a single contiguous solid.
 Note: using a bullseye sketch with Pad is not going to work.
-It must be encapsulated in a PDWrapper (Wires) object and made into a face using the FaceMakerBullseye option.
+It must be encapsulated in a WireWrapper type object and made into a face using the FaceMakerBullseye option.
 Then you can pad the PDWrapper object as if it were the sketch.
 You need a support pad first so that a contiguous single solid results from the Pad operation.
 Here is a screenshot example:<br/>
 <br/>
 <img src="pdwrapper_scr.png" alt="screenshot"><br/>
 <br/>